bootdotdev/blog/content/jobs/whats-the-job-outlook-for-computer-science-students.md

 ### Game Developer

 Depending on the company and game being developed, a developer may be given a single task, or follow a game from concept to final release.
 Developers can come up with new ideas for game design and translate those visual ideas into code.
-During the course of a project, developers may collaborate with designers, producers, artists, and quality analysts in order to ensure a quality product.
+During the course of a project, developers may collaborate with designers, producers, artists, and quality analysts to ensure a quality product.
 Oftentimes, developers will monitor the stability of a game across different platforms, review existing code, recommend improvements as needed, and be able to transport full games or elements of game from one system to another.

 Skills in video game development can be learned independently, or through obtaining a degree in computer science, interactive media or game design.
 Customarily, developers work most prominently in the C# and C++ languages.